-2.1.9-10 Visiting Students
+2.1.10 Visiting Students

 Visiting Students are individuals who are currently registered in a graduate degree program in another university, and who have made arrangements through both their home university and a graduate program at McMaster to spend some time at McMaster as part of their degree program at the home university.
 While they are visiting students, they will not be enrolled in a degree program at McMaster.
 They are not part of any official exchange agreement including Ontario Visiting Graduate Student (OVGS) arrangement, although there may be an agreement between the McMaster program and their home institution.
 For more information on Ontario Visiting Graduate Student arrangements please consult section 6.10.
 McMaster currently allows out-of-province and international students to visit in one of three ways: to take course work in a specific program; to conduct research in a specific lab; or to participate in an internship with a specific program or faculty member.
 In any case, students will be enrolled as full time students for a maximum of one year.
 Acceptance is on the recommendation of the department or program at McMaster.
-Details about these options are available in Section 11 of the Graduate Calendar.
 For every term that the student is here in residence they must register in SGS 302.

-The student is expected to pay the incidental fees (see Section 5.1, Fees for Graduate Students) and the appropriate Canadian or international equivalent per course fee for the time that they are registered here.
-It may also be is necessary for them to enrol in the UHIP program to ensure adequate health insurance coverage during their stay.
+The student is expected to pay the incidental supplementary fees (see Section 5.1, Fees for Graduate Students) and the appropriate Canadian or international equivalent per course fee for the time that they are registered here.
+It is necessary for them to enrolenroll in the UHIP program to ensure adequate health insurance coverage during their stay.

-2.1.10 11 Exchange Students
+2.1.11 Incoming Exchange Students